-The combined test of the Praxis CORE is $150 (reading, writing and math if taken in one sitting).
-Individual tests are $90 each.
+Students can take the combined test for a single fee if taken in one sitting.
+Individual tests taken one at a time require payment for each tests.
 Visit the ETS website for the complete and most up to date cost information.

 Where do I send my test results?